This topic describes the major differences between the continuous wavelet transform (CWT)

 denoted here by m.
 The resulting discretized wavelets for the CWT are

 The reason v is referred to as the number of voices per octave is because increasing the scale by an octave (a doubling) requires v intermediate scales.
 Take for example and then increase the numerator in the exponent until you reach 4, the next octave.
 You move from to .
 There are v intermediate steps.
 Common values for v are 10,12,14,16, and 32.
 The larger the value of v, the finer the discretization of the scale parameter, s.
 However, this also increases the amount of computation required because the CWT must be computed for every scale.
 The difference between scales on a log2 scale is 1/v.
-See Time-Frequency Analysis with the Continuous Wavelet Transform and Time-Frequency Analysis of Modulated Signals for examples of scale vectors with the CWT.
+See CWT-Based Time-Frequency Analysis and Continuous Wavelet Analysis of Modulated Signals for examples of scale vectors with the CWT.

 In the discrete wavelet transform, the scale parameter is always discretized to integer